Adding dynamic pages

 Including static assets

-To displayed static assets such as images, or include assets in the head of a page, place them first in the public folder.
+To display static assets such as images, or include assets in the head of a page, place them first in the public folder.
 They will be automatically picked up by the server and served at the root path /.
 Then, the assets can be included in any page like in the example below.

 .